Next Week in Equities: Earnings and Trump’s Trade Tariffs

 Check out our FX Trade Setups on our forex page.

-USD/JPY remains one of the cleanest “macro-to-price” pairs in the market, where intraday direction is… Read More
+USDJPY remains one of the most closely watched pairs in the market, sitting at the… Read More